PagerDuty Automation Actions

 *If you lose a key, then you will need to delete it and create a new one.

-Create a PagerDuty Process Automation Token
+Create a PagerDuty Runbook Automation Self-Hosted Token

-In PagerDuty Process Automation (PA):
+In PagerDuty Runbook Automation Self-Hosted:

 1. Go to User Icon Profile.